 The Katchakid Removable Pool Fence is a concentric tension-based fencing system that uses a series of 15-foot sections of fencing panels.
 The panels are manufactured from Textilene; a durable polyester woven mesh coated in a marine grade polyvinyl.
 The fence is anchored into non-conducting, non-corrosive polypropylene sleeves that are core drilled four inches deep into the pool’s decking or other solid surface.
 We provide deck caps to cover the deck sleeves and give a finished look.
 The fencing panels are connected at the top of each pole by a 2.5-inch safety latch.

 When applicable some pools may be partially fenced with a removable pool fence that also uses existing structures such as the property’s perimeter fencing, a wall, a part of the house or another outside structure to complete the barrier surrounding the pool.
-These structures may be wood, wrought iron, aluminum, stone or masonry and must be at least five feet high and in good condition.
+These structures may be wood, wrought iron, aluminum, stone or masonry and should be at least five feet high and in good condition.